dan-ftp/fusion-conclusion/_posts/2026-02-XX-how-general-fusions-reactor-works-or-wont.md

 ### Rep rate problem

 Even if General Fusion could get one fusion pulse to work, the repetition rate is then the key determinant if it is an economic energy source.
 There are many things that could limit this.
+The kopeck problem of